Gauged Gromov-Witten theory for small spheres: Introduction

-Using this result we obtain a version of the abelianization conjecture of Bertram, Ciocan-Fontanine, and Kim \cite{be:qu} in the ``small area chamber''.
-In the cases where one needs virtual fundamental classes, the proof assumes the equivalence of the definition of the virtual fundamental cycle via the virtual fundamental sheaf and Toen's Riemann-Roch for stacks \cite{toen:rr}, and the definition as in Behrend-Fantechi \cite{bf:in}, a result which appears so far only in a preprint of Joshua \cite{jo:rr3}.
+Using this result we obtain a version of the abelianization conjecture of Bertram, Ciocan-Fontanine, and Kim \cite{be:qu} in the ``small area chamber'' relating the Gromov-Witten invariants for $G$ and a maximal torus $T$, in the case that $G$ is connected.
+Let $W$ be the Weyl group of $T \subset G$.